CabStone Main Logo

 • HPL (High-Pressure Laminate) – Strong, heat- and scratch-resistant

-• LPL (Low-Pressure Laminate) – More affordable, used in mass-produced cabinetry
+• LPL (Low-Pressure Laminate) – More affordable, commonly used by cabinet makers in mass-produced cabinetry

 Ideal Applications